FAQS

 Text 911: If you cannot call, you can text by entering “911” in the “to” field Provide your location and what services you need.
 You should receive an immediate reply; if you don’t, you need to call 911.

 Use an Emergency Phone: There are about 435 emergency phones throughout UVA Grounds and in surrounding neighborhoods.
-Phones on Grounds connect directly to the University Police Department, while phones off Grounds connect to the Emergency Communications Center (911 Center).
+Phones on Grounds connect directly to the University Police Divsion, while phones off Grounds connect to the Emergency Communications Center (911 Center).
 To call for help, push the emergency button.
 You will be instantly connected to a dispatcher, with two-way communication.
 The dispatcher will know the exact location of the phone you activated.
 Even if you cannot speak into the phone, police will always respond to search the area for any activity.

-Safety is the University Police Department’s (UPD) top priority.
+Safety is the University Police Division’s (UPD) top priority.
 UPD is an internationally accredited police department, providing the same level of service offered by a municipal police department, as well as other services unique to an academic institution.
 The department operates 24 hours a day, each day of the year.
 The police department serves approximately 47,500 people on Grounds each day, including students, faculty, staff, and visitors both to our academic division and UVA health facilities.
 UPD consists of 170 employees, including 77 sworn police officers certified by the Commonwealth of Virginia and 64 unarmed community service officers.
 Through a third-party agreement with RMC events, University Police also oversees an Ambassador program to supplement public safety assets on and off Grounds.
 Ambassadors are unarmed staff, certified by the Virginia Department of Criminal Justice Services, who patrol areas off Grounds where students live, shop, and socialize.
 Ambassadors maintain the Public Safety Substation on the Corner, which is open 24/7.

 Why does UPD respond to 911 calls in some areas, but not others?

-The University Police Department’s primary jurisdiction is UVA’s main Grounds.
+The University Police Division’s primary jurisdiction is UVA’s main Grounds.
 If an incident occurs within the jurisdiction of the City of Charlottesville or Albemarle County, the Charlottesville Police Department or Albemarle County Police will respond.
 UPD maintains a cooperative relationship with the Charlottesville and Albemarle County police departments and at times will assist in their response.

 Which police department conducts follow up for an incident?